 Hobbies and interests

 The best hobbies and interests to put on a CV are ones that show you have the skills for the job you’re applying for.
-For instance, you might put ‘member of local football team’ in this section to highlight your teamwork skills.

-Frequently asked questions
+Frequently asked questions about CVs

 What is a CV template?

 A CV template is a premade CV that you can modify and use as your own.
-Using a professional CV template to make a CV is faster because you don’t need to set up the layout of your CV — you can immediately start filling it in.
+Using a simple CV template to make a CV is faster because you don’t need to set up the layout of your CV — you can immediately start filling it in.

 Some people also call job-specific CV samples ‘templates’ because they act as a template for you to work from as you write your own CV.